lardawge/carrierwave_backgrounder/README.md

 end
 ```

-**IMPORTANT FOR SIDEKIQ BACKEND** - Custom queue should be defined inside the Sidekiq configuration otherwise jobs won't be processed:
+**IMPORTANT FOR SIDEKIQ BACKEND** - Custom queue should be defined inside the Sidekiq configuration otherwise jobs won't process:

 ```yml
 :queues: